 Tarmac Delays will be reported and followed by ACO in a safe and timely manner as follows:

-Flight Control will implement plans to prevent or reduce the possibility of extended Tarmac Delays and the effected stations will be alerted.
+Flight Control will implement plans to prevent or reduce the possibility of extended Tarmac Delays and the affected stations will be alerted.
 If the flight has an expected departure clearance time (EDCT) or known ground stop, then ACO will attempt to delay boarding.

 The GSC once advised of the plans should make a pre-boarding announcement to our passengers and inform them that a delay is possible.
 When a ground delay reaches 40 minutes the Captain will inform Flight Control and brief the passengers with up-to-date information about the delay and keep them informed every 15 minutes, even if there has been no change.
 The Captain will make sure the passengers are comfortable during long Tarmac Delays.